tonyYSaliba/Software-Fault-Injector/README.md

 **code, error, singno**: if the program was crashed or not

-**code:0, error:0, singno:0, no: Unknown signal** -> program executed successfuly
+**code:0, error:0, singno:0, no: Unknown signal**: program executed successfuly

-**code:1, error:1, singno: with different numbers, no: fault explanation** -> program executed successfuly
+**code:1, error:1, singno: with different numbers, no: fault explanation**: program executed successfuly

-### Debugging by entering the lines
-1- Enter the name of the program that you want to debug: you enter `stack_unwinding`

-2- Enter Line1 and Line2

-3- Enter the injection type and number of injections

 ## References